RedisGears/RedisGears/docs/runtime.md

 ## Python Interpreter
 RedisGears embeds a Python version 3.7.2+ interpreter.

 All functions use that interpreter.
-Each function has its own sub-interpreter that isolates its execution context from other functions.
-This means each function has its own globals.
+Each function has its sub-interpreter that isolates its execution context from other functions.
+This means each function has its globals, function and class names.

 !!! info "Further reference"
     For more information refer to: